Getting started

 Once complete, open the docker compose file

-and the value of domain you chose ( in the above exampleopenflow.mydomain.com
+• add an environment with the name domain and the value of domain you chose ( in the above example opencore.mydomain.com)

-and replace it with the domain you choise ( in the above exampleopenflow.mydomain.com
+• Do a search and replace for localhost.openiap.io and replace it with the domain you choise ( in the above example opencore.mydomain.com)

 Troubleshooting tips